Mitigating Systematic Errors in Parameter Estimation of Binary Black Hole Mergers in O1-O3 LIGO-Virgo Data: Introduction

 The accuracy requirements of a waveform model in a given parameter space depend on the detector's sensitivity and the signal's loudness \citep{Lindblom:2008cm}.
-As detector sensitivity improves, waveform models need to catch up with the required accuracy \citep{Purrer:2019jcp}.
-A given waveform model may suffer from inaccuracies due to the modeling ansatz \citep{Kunert:2024xqb, Hu:2022rjq}, uncertainties in the numerical relativity calibration schemes \citep{Pompili:2024yec, Mezzasoma:2026wme}, or the extrapolation of calibration schemes into regions of parameter space where only a few numerical relativity simulations are available \citep{Dhani:2024jja}.
+As detector sensitivity improves, waveform models need to achieve correspondingly higher levels of accuracy \citep{Purrer:2019jcp}.
+A given waveform approximant may suffer from inaccuracies inherent to the waveform-model construction \citep{Kunert:2024xqb, Hu:2022rjq}, uncertainties in the numerical relativity calibration schemes \citep{Pompili:2024yec, Mezzasoma:2026wme}, or the extrapolation of calibration schemes into regions of parameter space where only a few numerical relativity simulations are available \citep{Dhani:2024jja}.
 In the literature, many schemes are proposed and employed to account for waveform systematic uncertainties \citep{LIGOScientific:2016ebw}.
 Some of these schemes fall into the category of accounting for systematic differences across waveform models: either by mixing posterior samples from multiple \ac{pe} runs \citep{KAGRA:2021vkt, Ashton:2019leq, Jan:2020bdz} or by assigning appropriate weights to different waveform models during the likelihood call \citep{Ashton:2021cub, Hoy:2022tst, Puecher:2023rxw, PhysRevD.98.124030, PhysRevD.100.024046, Hoy:2024vpc}.
 Another category of mitigating scheme is one in which the uncertainties associated with a given waveform model are estimated and incorporated into the \ac{pe} analysis \citep{Pompili:2024yec, Bachhar:2024olc, Kumar:2025nwb, Mezzasoma:2025moh}.